Paul Goldschmidt Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays had a 3.88 team ERA that ranked 14th among all league pitching staffs.
+- The Blue Jays had a 3.88 team ERA that ranked 14th across all league pitching staffs.

-- Gausman will start for the Blue Jays, his first of the season.
+- Bassitt will start for the Blue Jays, his first this season.

-- In his last appearance on Saturday, Oct.
-8, the 32-year-old righty started the game and went 5 2/3 innings against the Seattle Mariners.
+- In his last appearance on Sunday, Oct.
+9, the 34-year-old right-hander started the game and went four innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.